 Understanding cataracts & cataract surgery

-In order to understand the purpose of multifocal and intraocular lenses, you’ll need to understand cataracts and corrective cataract surgery.
+In order to understand the purpose of multifocal intraocular lenses (multifocal iols), you need to understand cataracts and corrective cataract surgery.
 Cataracts are a natural part of the eye’s aging process and occur when the clear lenses of your eyes begin to cloud.
 This clouding can be exacerbated by some natural phenomena, such as prolonged sun exposure to the eyes.

 Eventually, cataracts can lead to diminished vision and can impair your ability to perform many daily tasks.
 However, if a cataract evaluation shows that you’re a good candidate for cataract surgery, you may be able to clear and correct your vision.

-Cataract surgery is a minimally invasive procedure where tiny incisions are made in your eye to remove the cataract.
+Cataract surgery is a minimally invasive procedure during which a doctor removes a cataract via tiny incisions.
 It is a common, safe, and stable procedure.
 Many eye surgeons report successfully performing cataract surgery on patients in their 70s, 80s, and even 90s in some cases.

 Understanding intraocular lenses & cataract surgery

-This replacement lens is known as an intraocular lens.
-Patients will have choices as to what kind of intraocular lens is used: monofocal intraocular lenses or multifocal intraocular lenses.
+A replacement lens is known as an intraocular lens.
+Patients can choose their preferred type of intraocular lens: monofocal intraocular lenses or multifocal intraocular lenses.

 Monofocal lenses for cataracts